 ZAYA offers hardware virtualisation for the user-space executables, so ZAYA Containers do not need to know the platform or hardware details; implementations in ZAYA μContainer are platform agnostic.

-Hardware Virtualisation offers a flexible environment, and even another RTOS can be run in a ZAYA μContainer; RTOSes need a porting (Hardware Abstraction) layer to manage its internal resources so the developer can implement a tiny porting layer to run another RTOS in a ZAYA μContainer.
+Hardware Virtualisation offers a flexible environment, and even another RTOS can be run in a ZAYA μContainer; RTOSes need a thin porting (Hardware Abstraction) layer to manage its internal resources so the developer can implement a tiny porting layer to run another RTOS in a ZAYA μContainer.

-2. Run-Time Isolation Limitation of Traditional RTOSes: Due to lack of isolation hardware’s such as Memory Management Unit(MMU) on the microcontrollers, there is no isolation between, Kernel and User Applications(s) and code can access to all address range of the device.
-Herein, when an application is malfunctioned (e.g. Code Injection), can get the control of the whole IoT Device, including secrets (e.g. crypto keys) of other modules; it is the most critical security leak at the moment for the IoT Edge devices.
+2. Run-Time Isolation Limitation of Traditional RTOSes: Due to lack of isolation hardware’s such as Memory Management Unit(MMU) on the microcontrollers, there is no isolation between, Kernel and User Applications(s) and code can access all address range of the device.
+Herein, when an application is malfunctioned (e.g. Code Injection), can get control of the whole IoT Device, including secrets (e.g. crypto keys) of other modules; it is the most critical security leak at the moment for the IoT Edge devices.